Vegan Tofu Tacos with Peanut Sauce are my lastest creation.

 Growing up a vegetarian, I never really liked tofu.
 But now I know it’s because the couple times I’ve tried it, it wasn’t cooked right.

 I will tell you how I like my tofu.
-All you need is a frying pan with a layer of vegetable oil, sizzling.
-Slice the tofu, sprinkle salt over it.
+All you need is a frying pan with a layer of fat of choice, sizzling.
+Slice pressed tofu, sprinkle salt over it.
 Add to hot pan.
 Flip.
 Fry a bit more.
 Remove.
 Eat.
 Done!
+Alternatively, you can simply bake them too.
+Crisp them up in the oven!

 It’s seriously so delicious!!!

 And the best thing is to eat these tacos with homemade tortillas.
 They’re easy to make and so rewarding.
-Check out my two recipes for homemade tortilla: flour tortillas, or sourdough tortillas (aka my favorite).
+Check out my recipes for homemade tortilla: Flour Tortillas, Spinach Tortillas, or Sourdough Tortillas (aka my favorite).

 If you aren’t a fan of tofu, give it a chance.
 Make it like this!
 It’s simple, fast and delicious!
 You won’t be sorry!